 Easily one of the best things to do in the fall, the New York Film Festival stretches back to 1963, when it established a mission of bringing the best work from around the world to Lincoln Center.
-Selma director Ava DuVernay’s race-related incarceration documentary The 13th opens 2016’s New York Film Festival, followed by numerous movie screenings and events.
+Excitement is already feverish for this year’s 57th edition, thanks to the announcement of the opening-night film, The Irishman, Martin Scorsese’s return to the gangster epic starring Robert De Niro, Al Pacino, Harvey Keitel and Joe Pesci.
+An annual treat that shows off the city's cinematic good taste in a classy way, the New York Film Festival hosts many fantastic movie screenings and events that you won’t want to miss.

 How do I get tickets?